ThePerfectComputer/PortableGL/demos/README.md

 You can now run a demo such as `./result/bin/gears`.

 ## Windows
-Although Windows is not officially supported, the following shoudl work:
+Although Windows is not officially supported, the following should work:

 Once you've cloned the repo do, using [MSYS2](https://www.msys2.org/) do
 ```bash